 Which braces wax alternative should you use?

-If you can’t buy the dental wax right now for some reason or if you don’t like the orthodontic wax for some reason, you can go with the dental silicone such as OrthoDot or OrthoSil.
+If you can’t buy the dental wax right now for some reason or if you don’t like the orthodontic wax for some reason, you can go with the dental silicone such as OrthoDot or OrthoSil that we listed above, though we like OrthoDot.

-But, if you need an alternative that can save you in emergency need, make sure that beeswax or cheese wax is available at your home.
-But, always remember that orthodontic wax is the best choice to protect your cheek and gums from rough or broken braces.
+Make sure you have cheese wax or beeswax on hand, though, if you need a substitute that will help you out in an emergency.
+But, always remember that orthodontic wax is the best solution to protect your cheek and gums from rough or broken braces.

 You can try various alternatives to braces wax to protect your cheek and gums from braces and reduce pain and irritation.
 Dental silicone, beeswax, and cheese wax are the best alternatives to braces wax.
 But, dental wax works way better than any other substitute.